ausmartway/terraform-cloud-membership-sync-with-openldap/README.md

 ## Problem Statement

-Terraform Clould/Enterprise (TFC/TFE) only support SAML and does not natively support SCIM for user and team management, making it challenging to manage lifecycle of users and teams within TFC/E. Below are some of the limitations:
+Terraform Clould/Enterprise (TFC/TFE) only support SAML and does not natively support SCIM for user and team management, making it challenging to manage lifecycle of users and teams within TFC/E. Below are some of the limitations with SAML:

 - **Manual user provisioning** - Admins must manually invite every user
 - **No auto-deprovisioning** - Former employees retain access until manually removed
-- **Team sync gaps** - Group memberships must be managed manually
 - **Scale limitations** - Doesn't work for hundreds/thousands of users

 ## Solution Overview